-Among the unemployed, the number of new entrants decreased by 157,000 in March and is down by 342,000 over the year.
+There were 8.7 million unemployed persons in May, slightly up from 8.5 million in April.
+Yet, the number of unemployed new entrants edged up by 103,000 in May but is about unchanged over the year.
 Unemployed new entrants are those who never previously worked.

-The civilian labor force participation rate was little changed at 62.7 percent in March.
+In May, the civilian labor force rose by 397,000, and the labor force participation rate was little changed at 62.9 percent.
 Since April 2014, the participation rate has remained within a narrow range of 62.7 percent to 62.9 percent.
-In March, the employment-population ratio was 59.3 percent for the third consecutive month.
+The employment-population ratio, at 59.4 percent, was essentially unchanged in May.

-Among the marginally attached, there were 738,000 discouraged workers in March, little different from a year earlier.
+Among the marginally attached, there were 563,000 discouraged workers in May, down by 134,000 from a year earlier.
 (The data are not seasonally adjusted.)
 Discouraged workers are persons not currently looking for work because they believe no jobs are available for them.
-The remaining 1.3 million persons marginally attached to the labor force in March had not searched for work for reasons such as school attendance or family responsibilities.
+The remaining 1.3 million persons marginally attached to the labor force in May had not searched for work for reasons such as school attendance or family responsibilities.